HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 {{ figure_markup(
   image="same_party_cookie_attribute.png",
-  caption="Percentage of cookies with the SameParty cookie attribut.", description="Bar chart showing the percentage of cookies with the SameParty cookie attribute according to the request context.
+  caption="Percentage of cookies with the SameParty cookie attribute.", description="Bar chart showing the percentage of cookies with the SameParty cookie attribute according to the request context.
 For first-party cookies `SameParty` is used on 38 desktop sites and 73 mobile sites for third-party cookies it's 2,527 for desktop sites and 1,805 mobile sites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRfOwcNkLp-mYBkmhDV5AFxl8p0ls9oxFnmmo0WUcAJxjxQqmHjquRZCWj_lNZRyFtX3RdH5T92IESu/pubchart?oid=935824621&format=interactive", sheets_gid="858972835",